1 Bg 9-1972: The Most Confidential Knowledge

 > sense enjoyment, yet one is not allowed to stay there

 > forever.
-One is again sent back to this earth upon
+One is again sent back to this earthly planet upon

 > finishing the resultant fruits of pious activities.
 He who